 Missoula Catholic Schools is accredited by the Office of Public Instruction, Western Catholic Educational Association (WCEA) and is co-accredited by the Northwest Accreditation Commission/AdvancedEd (NWAC/AdvEd.)

-The aim of the educational program at LSH is to develop students, who are compassionate and curious learners, intent upon assuming increasing responsibility for direction of their own intellectual, spiritual, social, emotional, and physical development.
+The aim of the educational program at LSH is to develop women and men, who are compassionate and curious learners, intent upon assuming increasing responsibility for direction of their own intellectual, spiritual, social, emotional, and physical development.
 Therefore, emphasis is placed on teaching students to be self-directed learners, people who make meaningful and deliberate choices about how to best profit from their educational opportunities.

 The Program of Studies at Loyola Sacred Heart is intended to provide an education that is both Christian and humanistic.
 It is assumed that all Loyola students will continue their education on the college level.
 Emphasis is, therefore, placed on developing those skills and strengths that will be necessary for the successful completion of a college program.